benjamingolic/benjamingolic/README.md

 🎓 Now pursuing a Bachelor's in [Mobile Computing at FH Hagenberg](https://fh-ooe.at/en/degree-programs/mobile-computing-bachelor), with a focus on iOS development.

-👨🏻‍💻 I’m actively improving my first published app, RGBle, a color-guessing game available on the App Store.
+👨🏻‍💻 I’m actively improving my first published app, [RGBle](https://apps.apple.com/app/rgble-color-guessing-game/id6474759152), a color-guessing game available on the App Store.

-📚 Deepening my expertise in Swift while applying skills from completing the [ThreeJS Journey](https://threejs-journey.com) course.
-I'm also planning to explore Firebase to enhance my backend knowledge.
+📚 Currently working on my Bachelor thesis and developing the project [SpotHopper](https://github.com/benjamingolic/SpotHopper), which I plan to release on the App Store in 2025.

-📫 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/benjamin-golić-b1aa63207/) for any inquiries or collaboration opportunities.
+🏆 I’ve completed the [ThreeJS Journey](https://threejs-journey.com) and am now focused on mastering **SwiftUI** through the [SwiftUI Masterclass Course](https://www.udemy.com/course/swiftui-masterclass-course-ios-development-with-swift/) on Udemy.

 ###